 Key Risk Indicators

-Key Risk Indicators are vital for organizations to monitor and assess potential threats and vulnerabilities, providing a comprehensive understanding of the overall risk landscape.
+Key Risk Indicators are vital for organizations to monitor and assess potential threats and vulnerabilities, providing a comprehensive understanding of the overall data risk and landscape.
 These indicators are distinct information pieces that help identify data governance risks.

 For instance, malicious actors may attempt phishing attacks to gain unauthorized access to sensitive data.
-Key risk indicators can help address business risks by identifying areas that require additional security measures or controls.
+Key risk indicators can help address business risks by identifying areas that require additional security measures or controls

 Additionally, they enable capability-based risk assessment by highlighting the organization’s ability to detect and respond to risks effectively.